frixaco/aitetsu/README.md

 ### TODO

+- [ ] event handling is not reliable. if model immediately does tool calling i see empty message and then post-tool message
 - [ ] add `check_aws_lamda_logs` tool that can check CloudWatch logs of Lambda functions (for work)

 ### Demo